2014-2015 Coordinator: Prof. Jeremy Loebach

 - To sign up for an experiment, open the “Research Participation Sign Up Sheet” for the current semester (located in Google Drive).
 This document will be used to sign up for ALL approved experiments and is shared with members of the class once enrollment closes.
 A link is also included on the main Moodle page for when you forget it.

 - At the bottom of the document there are several tabs labeled with experiment names.
 Click on a tab to view an experiment.

-- Not all of the tabs will be filled out, such as those with generic names such as “Experiment 1”.
+- Not all of the tabs will be filled out.
+Those with generic names such as “Experiment 1” are blank and waiting for experiments to be added.
 When a study is ready and is actively seeking participants, the tab name will change and instructions on how to participate will be posted.

 - Read through the experiment information paying close attention to the instructions and any special requirements listed by the researcher.